chiachunho1997/botnana-book/en-us/ethercat-master-tutorial.md

 _CANopen_ standard used are _DSP401_ and _DSP402_.
 The two documents can be found on the web.
 You can also download _Copley_ or _Elmo_'s motor drive manual for reference.
 * When controlling motor drives, we recommend knowing your motor drive's state machine.
-State machine describes everything from power suppply to operation enabled, as well as the _Control Word_ for your motor drive.
+State machine describes everything from power supply to operation enabled, as well as the _Control Word_ for your motor drive.
-* At last, understand the several operation mode of your motor drive when it is operation enabled.
+* At last, understand the several operation modes of your motor drive when it is operation enabled.
 The basic ones are _pp_ and _hm_ mode.
 We recommend starting from _pp_ mode.
     * _pp_: Point to point motion.
 This mode does not require real-time OS support.
     * _hm_: Home seeking operation. 又依有沒有 limit switches 及回歸原點的方向分成多數子模式。